R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Compile the sample application

-To get the sample app and compile it:
+To get the sample application and compile it:

 1. Open a command line interface.
 2. Clone the conclave-tutorials repository and navigate to the hello world sample.